Charles-Édouard Bouée

 Charles-Édouard Bouée (born 17 May 1969 in France) is a French businessman.
 He is the co-founder and managing partner of Adagia Partners, a European MidCap Private Equity firm which he co-founded with Nicolas Holzman and Sylvain Berger-Duquene.
 Adagia focuses on midcap buyouts in Healthcare, Business Services and Tech.

 He is also co-founder, with Antoine Blondeau, of Artificial Intelligence Quartermaster (AIQ), a global platform for Artificial Intelligence Investment, Advisory and Innovation.
-The AIQ platform company comprises Alpha Intelligence Capital (AIC), one of the first global venture capital funds investing in deep tech/deep algorithmic science-based AI companies globally.

 From 28 June 2014 until 10 September 2019, he was the Chief Executive Officer of Roland Berger; he announced his resignation on 7 June 2019.
 He remains affiliated with the firm as a Strategic Advisor.

 Biography

 Education

 He studied at the lycée Saint-Louis-de-Gonzague, from which he graduated in 1986.
 He also holds a master's degree in engineering from École centrale Paris (ECP), a law degree from the Paris-Sud University, and in 1995, he earned an MBA from Harvard Business School.